mary3000/dict-counter/README.md

 ### Check on a huge file

-There is also automatic script, that build (if neccessary) and runs the program on a huge file (`huge.txt`).
+There is also an automatic script, that builds (if necessary) and runs the program on a huge file (`huge.txt`).
 If output ends with `SUCCESS`, check was passed.
-If it end with `FAIL` or any other output - something went wrong.
+If it ends with `FAIL` or any other output - something went wrong.

 1. Put some huge file in the root of the project, and name it `huge.txt`
 2. Put the expected dictionary file in the same directory; name it `out_huge.txt`